scottc-bio/CJRS-protocols/protocols/media/bacterial_LCFM.md

 ## Disclaimer

 This is not an optimised media for growth.
-Just a carbon-free base.
+Just a clear carbon-free base.

 ---